EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 The showcase contains the following examples simulations:

 - TODO: Demonstrates creating packet flows by putting measurement modules into optional slots
+- TODO: Demonstrates the following:

-- TODO: Demonstrates adding measurement modules to any module
+  - adding measurement modules to any module
+  - putting packets from multiple sources into the same flow
+  - classifying packets to flows based on port numbers

 ..
 FlowMeasurementStarter and FlowMeasurementRecorder